Frequently asked questions

 Do I have to be a U.S. citizen?

-No. You must be a DC resident of your single-member district, a registered voter there, and at least 18.
+No. You must be a DC resident of your single-member district.
+You must also be a registered voter there and at least 18.
 Citizenship is not required to run for or serve on an ANC.
 Confirm your specifics at dcboe.org.

 How many signatures do I need?

 25 valid signatures from registered voters in your SMD is the legal minimum.
-We coach 50 so a challenge can't touch you — the extra buffer is insurance, not a rule.
+We coach 50 so a challenge can't touch you.

 Where do I get petitions, and when?

 Petitions become available in early July.
-You can pick yours up by email — we have a tool that drafts the request and shows what goes on each form.
+You pick yours up in person at DCBOE (1015 Half Street SE).
+You sign your Declaration of Candidacy there in front of Board staff.
+It's free — no notary, and never at home.
 Completed petitions are filed in person by the August deadline.
 Always confirm dates at dcboe.org.
+Here's a short guide to that step.

 Do I need money to run?

 No. The filing fee is $0.
 If you do raise money, ANC contributions are capped at $25 per person.
-Many strong campaigns spend almost nothing — this is a conversation-and-signatures office, not a TV-ads office.
+Many strong campaigns spend almost nothing.

 Can I run under my chosen name?

 Everywhere on this platform, you're your chosen name.
-On the ballot, DCBOE prints your name as it appears on your Declaration of Candidacy, and their rules govern what can appear — ask them what's possible for you (202-727-2525).
+On the ballot, DCBOE prints your name as it appears on your Declaration of Candidacy.
+Their rules govern what can appear — ask them what's possible for you (202-727-2525).

 The job